ESanchezLozano/GANnotation/training/README.md

-## GANnotation training scripts
+# GANnotation training scripts

-This is the re-polished training code.
+This code is the re-polished version of the training pipeline of GANnotation I developed whilst holding a post-doc position at the University of Nottingham.

 # Data